cgeeng/DNInfo/instructions/README.md

 > [!CAUTION]
 > These are not all the files we used!
 Don't be fooled thinking it is complete.
 We had files to help us especially in the model including the main model file, along with a java bean for loading data from online and more.
 Really think about design, and if you want to even use what we provided, but no matter what you will be adding files!
-This assignment is intentionally open for your design, we just wanted to give you a jump start on some of the tougher topics that involved working with other libraries and network connections.
+This assignment is intentionally open for your design.
+We just wanted to give you a jump start on some of the tougher topics that involved working with other libraries and network connections.

 ### :fire: Task 1: Design

 Before you start writing, it is important to think about design.
 You DO NOT have to be perfect in your design, so we will come back to this step a few times.

 1. First, become a detective and read through the files provided.
 Take notes on what you are seeing.
 This is a common skill in software engineering, and you will need to do this often as you work with other people's code.
 [Report.md](../Report.md) has specific questions on the code that may help you.
 2. Go to [DesignDocument.md](../DesignDocument.md) and fill out (ONLY) the initial design sections.
-We have broken them up into sections to help you think about the design in smaller parts.

 > [!TIP]
 > You are free  to use mermaid or any other UML tools you want, just make sure if you are using another UML tool, you properly link the image in the markdown file.
 See the resources page, for a list of [UML tools](https://github.com/CS5004-khoury-lionelle/Resources?tab=readme-ov-file#uml-design-tools).